Eaton Financial Group Annual Letter to Our Clients

 Part 1: A Restatement of General Investment Principles

-Here at Eaton Financial Group, we believe that your plan is built on love, based on your values, and is planning centric.
+Here at Eaton Financial Group, we believe that your financial strategy should be rooted in your values and planning centric.
 This is sharply distinguished from an approach that’s market-focused and current event driven.

 My goal here, in addition to clearly stating my philosophy of advice is to make clear that the current commentary (below in Part 2) which may follow is no sort of economic or market production, but rather my highly personal view of the current situation.

 Every successful investor that I have ever known was acting continuously on a plan; failed investors, in my experience, get that way by reacting to current events in the economy and the markets, and very often, trying to get rich quick.

 I neither forecast the economy, nor attempt to time the market, nor predict which market sectors will outperform which others over the next block of time.

 In the sentence that always bears repeating: We plan, never predict.